 The successful bid was promoted by the Buckley Town Centre Working Group who represent both Flintshire County Council and Buckley Town Council.
 The group has been set up to attract investment and explore new opportunities to support town centre regeneration.

-Please help in the developemnt of this project by completeing this QUESTIONAIRE
+Please help in the development of this project by completing this QUESTIONAIRE